by Calculated Risk on 3/29/2019 12:10:00 PM

-New home sales for February were reported at 592,000 on a seasonally adjusted annual rate basis (SAAR).
-This was well above the consensus forecast, however the three previous months combined were revised down slightly.
-Overall this was a solid report.
+New home sales for February were reported at 667,000 on a seasonally adjusted annual rate basis (SAAR).
+This was well above the consensus forecast, and sales for January were revised up.
+However sales for November and December were revised down.

-Earlier: New Home Sales increase to 592,000 Annual Rate in February.
+Earlier: New Home Sales increased to 667,000 Annual Rate in February.

 Click on graph for larger image.